-The Corporation's interim consolidated statements of financial position as of September 30, 2017 and December 31, 2016, and the interim consolidated statements of comprehensive income for the nine and three month periods ended September 30, 2017 and 2016, the changes in equity and of cash flows for the nine month periods ended September 30, 2017 and 2016, have been prepared in accordance with International Accounting Standards (IAS) No. 34.
-Interim Financial Reporting as incorporated in the International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+The Corporation's consolidated statements of financial position as of December 31, 2017 and 2016, and the consolidated statements of comprehensive income As of December 31, 2017 and 2016, the changes in equity and of cash flows as of December 31, 2017 and 2016, have been prepared in accordance with International Accounting Standards (IAS) No. 1.
+Presentation of the Financial Statements, as incorporated in the International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Statements, as incorporated Standards Board (IASB).

-These interim consolidated financial statements include all information and disclosures required in annual financial statements.
+These consolidated financial statements include all information and disclosures required in annual financial statements.

-These interim consolidated financial statements have been prepared from accounting records maintained by the Corporation.
+These consolidated financial statements have been prepared from accounting records maintained by the Corporation.

-The interim consolidated financial statements of the Corporation are presented in thousands of United States dollar ("U.S. dollar").
+The consolidated financial statements of the Corporation are presented in thousands of United States dollar ("U.S. dollar").